7 Things to Consider Before Buying Dining Chairs

 You know the style of dining chairs you’re gravitating toward – awesome!
 Now you need to measure the height of your table.
 Not all tables are made equal, so you need to go into a store with your table height written down.

-This is not an attempt to put you on a low-carb diet (a life without bread is not worth living!).
+This is not an attempt to put you on a low-carb diet (a life without bread is not worth living. am I right?!).
 But it is important to be honest about your weight, as every chair will have a maximum kilogram total they can carry.

 I know, aren’t fabric chairs a plush gift from the decor gods?
 I love them too.
-But if you have young children with tomato sauce hands, you might want to think about how easy (or brutal) the fabric will be to clean.
+But if you have young children with messy hands, you might want to think about how easy (or brutal) the fabric will be to clean.